Michael-cmd-sys/yc_directory/README.md

 - [Learn More](#learn-more)
 - [Deploy on Vercel](#deploy-on-vercel)

-## Getting Started

-Follow these instructions to set up and run the project on your local machine.

 ### Prerequisites

 Make sure you have the following installed on your machine:
 - [Node.js](https://nodejs.org/) (version 14.x or later)
 - [npm](https://www.npmjs.com/) (or [yarn](https://yarnpkg.com/), [pnpm](https://pnpm.io/), [bun](https://bun.sh/))

-## Project Structure

-The project structure is organized as follows:
-Waiting for reply…
-Markdown

 # YC Directory